Estimating $\pi$ with a Coin

 Buffon's needle gives a well-known way to estimate $\pi$: when a needle of length $L$ is repeatedly dropped onto a plane ruled with parallel lines spaced $L$ units apart, the proportion of drops that result in the needle landing on one of the lines, under the hypothesis that the drops are random and independent, is $\frac{2}{\pi}$.

-Here we propose a different way to use randomness to estimate $\pi$.
+Here we describe a different way you can use randomness to estimate $\pi$.
 Toss a coin until the first time the observed proportion of heads exceeds $\frac12$ (that is, until the cumulative number of heads exceeds the cumulative number of tails) and record that fraction; for instance, if the tosses proceeded as tails, heads, tails, heads, heads you would record the fraction $\frac35$.
-Now start afresh, again recording a fraction that exceeds $\frac12$.
+Now perform a second run of coin-tosses, starting afresh and again recording a fraction that exceeds $\frac12$ (starting afresh means that you ignore all earlier tosses).
 Repeat.
 As you perform more and more such trials, the average of the fractions will approach $\frac{\pi}{4}$.

 We will prove this result using methods from the theory of random walks and stopping times.
 Let $\tau$ be the (random) number of coin tosses required until heads outnumber tails for the first time.
 Letting $H_\tau$ be the number of heads seen up to time $\tau$, we will prove that the expected value of the proportion ${H_\tau}/{\tau}$ is $\frac{\pi}{4}$.